 Magis Scholarship recipients are among the most talented applicants to Holy Cross each year, and have distinguished themselves in their school and community as top scholars, model citizens, and leaders.
-Magis, latin for "more," reflects the Jesuit invitation to dig deeper, pursue excellence and allow space for attentiveness, and we are confident that Magis Scholarship recipients will embrace that ideal and make the most of the gifts and opportunities with which they have been blessed.
+Magis, Latin for "more," reflects the Jesuit invitation to dig deeper, pursue excellence and allow space for attentiveness, and we are confident that Magis Scholarship recipients will embrace that ideal and make the most of the gifts and opportunities with which they have been blessed.
 Magis Scholarships are renewed each year for four years provided students are maintaining good academic progress and a satisfactory disciplinary record.
+Recipients of the Magis Scholarship must complete the financial aid application process each year to be considered for a need-based Holy Cross Grant beyond the Magis Scholarship.